rsmusllp/king-phisher/INSTALL.md

 Before getting started install all of the required packages specified below

 ## Overview
-King Phisher uses a client server architecture.
+King-Phisher uses a client server architecture.
 The KingPhisherServer file runs as a daemon on the phishing server.
-The KingPhisher client is meant to connect to the daemon over SSH.
+The King-Phisher client is meant to connect to the daemon over SSH.
 The server must be running SSH and allow ports to be forwarded.

+Additionally the user logging in with the King-Phisher client will require a valid local account on the KingPhisherServer.

 ## Client Required Packages
 [Paramiko](https://github.com/paramiko/paramiko)